HiveMQ on AWS Wavelength at the edge of the 5G Network

 Solutions like these have the potential to make traffic in our cities a lot safer, especially for vulnerable participants.
 V2X applications can be used to build smart traffic management systems, lessen traffic congestion, and power a host of other innovative ideas that are just waiting to be implemented.

 V2X solutions rely on a scalable and performant MQTT communication hub such as the HiveMQ Platform.
 It is essential that the hub can support both fan-in and fan-out scenarios.
 A traffic light publishing status messages that are consumed by many vehicles in its proximity illustrates a fan-out scenario.
-Thousands of vehicles publishing location messages to a central congestion monitor constitutes a fan-in scenario.
+Thousands of vehicles publishing location messages to a central congestion monitor constitute a fan-in scenario.

 At the moment, telecommunication providers are rapidly advancing 5G coverage in their cellular networks.
 5G offers two important advantages over previous technologies, radically reduced latency and significantly more bandwidth for data transfer.
 These attributes open the door for new approaches to implement V2X use cases.